29 Awesome Cannabis Jobs in the Fast-Growing Legal Weed Industry

 4. Get a marijuana worker license (if necessary).

-5. Present yourself as a professional, not a stoner.
+5. Present yourself as a professional.

 Also, make sure you know how to ace a job interview.
-In addition to looking professional, you need to demonstrate some genuine enthusiasm for the position and knowledge about the company you're seeking to join.
+In addition to looking professional, you must demonstrate genuine enthusiasm for the position and knowledge about the company you're seeking to join.
 Showing up with a curious mindset is also important.
 Always be prepared to ask a few good questions at the end of the interview.
 And don't forget to follow up soon after with a sincere thank-you email to everyone who interviewed you.

 Seize This Amazing New Opportunity